infojam-james/Test-Cases/Investigations/Opening-an-Investigation/investigations-6.md

 >**YorSafety: Investigation questions initiated**

->You have changed the status to 'Investigation (Open)'.
-This has initiated the Investigations questions, and the Case Lead has been notified.
+>Further investigation is being carried out on your incident.
+You will be able to review the details of the incident once the case has been closed.
+If you required any further information in the meantime, contact your Line Manager or the Health & Safety Team.

 ##Concurrent Expected Results